giantswarm/docs/src/content/getting-started/access-to-platform-api/_index.md

 ## Step 2: Explore the platform

-Let's run some commands and understand what's happening under the hood.
+Let's look at what type of resources and operations platform engineers usually perform against the API.

 The first command we suggest running is `kubectl get orgs`, which lists the organizations defined in your management cluster.